Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 - [VS 2012][lnk-sdk-vs2012]

 <a name="directly_using_sdk"/>
-## Directly using .NET SDK using NuGet packages
+## Directly using Azure IoT Device Client .NET SDK using NuGet packages

 If you are creating a client application from the scratch, use the [NuGet][NuGet] Package Manager to install the latest version of **Microsoft.Azure.Devices.Client** Device SDK for Azure IoT Devices NuGet package to your project.

 - The package is located at [Azure IoT Device SDK NuGet Package] [lnk-NuGet-package].

 <a name="building_sdk"/>
-## Building the .NET SDK locally
+## Building the Azure IoT Device Client .NET SDK locally
 In some cases, you may want to build the .NET SDK libraries **locally** for development and testing purpose.
 For example, you may want to build the **latest** code available on the develop branch which follows the Continuous Integration (CI) approach and step through the client library code while debugging.

 To pull latest code on **develop** branch you can use following command